-National Institute of Banking and Finance (Guarantee) Limited ("the Institute") was incorporated in Pakistan under the Companies Ordinance, 1984 as a company limited by guarantee having share capital.
-The Institute is engaged in providing education and training in the field of banking, finance and allied areas.
+National Institute of Banking and Finance (Guarantee) Limited was incorporated in Pakistan under the Companies Ordinance, 1984 as a company limited by guarantee.
+It is engaged in providing education and training in the field of banking, finance and allied areas.